 Challenges: Pierre has tested positive for heartworm.

-Success: Pierre is in foster care and has received his meds and is starting treatment.
-Fortunately the heartworm was found very early on and therefore the worms were not able to damage his body or slow him down much at all..
+Success: Fortunately Pierre's heartworm was found very early on and therefore the worms were not able to damage his body or slow him down much at all.
+Pierre has been adopted.

 Vet Bills: $1,800 for blood tests and heartworm medication.